beechfuzz/e2guardian-docker/README.md

 `/container/path` is the path inside of the container that will be made available to the local host.

 In this container, you really only need the `/app/config` volume.
 This is the location for all of the E2Guardian configuration files and lists.
-Enabling this volume will allow you to make configuration changes without having to create a shell directly
+Enabling this volume will allow you to make configuration changes without having to create a shell directly into the container.

+Let's say you want the `/app/config` volume to be located at /docker/volumes/e2g/config

 ### UID/GID
 From [linuxserver.io](https://github.com/linuxserver/docker-nzbget#user--group-identifiers):